Description

 Which means for our asset as example:

-• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum drop from peak to valley of days of Lucid Group is smaller, thus worse.
+• Compared with the benchmark SPY (-33.7 days) in the period of the last 5 years, the maximum reduction from previous high of days of Lucid Group is lower, thus worse.

 MaxDuration: